-Photo Credit: Beth Wytoski
+Photo Credit: Mayor Wytoski

-Due to Oregon Health Authority sector guidance for COVID-19, the City was unable to host Old Timer's Weekend and the DCDA was unable to hold Dayton Friday Nights.
-The City and DCDA partnered to bring "Bands on the Run" to Dayton.
-8 traveled Dayton bands playing an assortment of music for residents to enjoy.
-Mayor Wytoski spearheaded a "Don't Stand So Close to Me" socially distanced community dinner with the Dayton Fire Department delivering the takeout orders.
+Due to Oregon Health Authority sector guidance for COVID-19, the City was unable to host Old Timer's Weekend and the DCDA was unable to hold Dayton Friday The City and DCDA Nights. partnered to bring "Bands on the Run" to Dayton.
+8 bands traveled Dayton streets playing assortment of music for residents to enjoy.
+Mayor Wytoski spearheaded a "Don't Stand So Close to Me" socially distanced community dinner with Fire Davton Department delivering the take-out orders.